 Vaporizing can potentially be a healthier alternative to smoking medical cannabis.
 This is the case because it allows you to inhale the product without combustion.
 A vaporizer heats marijuana just enough to release its active compounds.
 During vaporization, THC enters your lungs and diffuses directly into your bloodstream.
 The temperatures are too low for the potentially harmful toxins that are released during combustion, minimizing the health risks associated with smoking.

 Tinctures are a concentrated form of marijuana, typically in an oil form, that offer both versatility and discretion.
 They can be placed under the tongue to be absorbed in the glands right in your mouth.
 Users feel the effects quickly and can control the amount they take easily.
 Capsules are another way to consumer medical marijuana.
 A medical cannabis capsule would resemble capsules you have seen before except they would be filled with THC.
 They are pre-dosed, making it easy for patients to take daily.

 Is Medical Marijuana Right For My Migraines?

 Whether medical marijuana will help your migraines depends on many factors best evaluated by a medical doctor.
 If you feel you may benefit from medical marijuana, the first step is to contact us.
-A Maryland marijuana doctor at Green Relief Health can then determine if you qualify during the certification process.
+A Maryland or Delaware marijuana doctor at Green Relief Health can then determine if you qualify during the certification process.